Rolands-Laucis/Socio/Documentation.md

 ```

 ### Server Props
-A shared JSON serializable value/object/state on the server that is live synced to subscribed clients and is modifyable by clients.
+A shared JSON serializable value/object/state on the server that is live synced to subscribed clients and is modifyable by clients and the server.

 ```ts
 //server code